ToruNiina/Boost.toml/README.md

 Because `std::time_t` is integral type, it collides with `get<integer>`.
 Thus getting `std::time_t` from datetime objects is not supported.

-Boost.chrono requires building and linking (without some preprocessor macros).
+Boost.chrono normally requires building and linking.
-To use it as a header only library, some configuration is needed.
+To use it as a header only library, some preprocessor macros are needed.
 Currently, it is not supported.

 `toml::array` can be converted to a class that ...